 The Mission of the Ford Calumet Environmental Center is: “To create a gateway and center point that knits together the Calumet region to serve local communities, draw in regional visitors and celebrate the region’s environmental, cultural and recreational assets.”

-Big Marsh has a designated parking area after turning into the park off S. Stony Island Ave.
+The Ford Calumet Environmental Center has a designated parking area at the south end of the park, east of S. Stony Island Ave.